nickydewestelinck/nickydewestelinck/README.md

 It all started back in 2009, the year I decided to take an IT course and became a Network Administrator.
 After doing an internship, I was offered a contract so my career in IT was launched (big thanks to everybody at [ECX ICT Business Solutions](https://www.ecx.be)).
 Started as a Helpdesk Engineer, Junior System Engineer, and finally became a System Engineer.

 The past couple of years a created a big interest in everything related to Microsoft 365, so this became my main focus.
 To give my career a second boost I decided to join Wortell Belgium (formerly known as Synergics) in February 2020 as a Microsoft 365 Support Engineer.
 My enthusiasm for the job gave me the opportunity to join the Project team in June 2021, as a Modern Workplace Consultant.
+After 4 years I decided to leave Wortell and join Arxus as a Modern Workplace Expert with a focus on Microsoft Intune.

 My main focus/passion is Microsoft Intune but also Teams Administration, Exchange Online migrations, and Microsoft 365 Administration are part of the job.